Probing Conceptual Understanding of Large Visual-Language Models: Exploring Improving Dual-Stream Only Conceptual Models

 \subsection{Method}

 In order to improve CLIP for compositional and relational understanding, we propose using selective negative and positive pairing based on compositional and predicate swaps.
 We propose using two losses, an image-text matching (ITM) loss and a contrastive loss (C) similar to CLIP \cite{clip} and FLAVA \cite{singh2022flava}.
 The ITM loss is a triplet loss with two instances \cite{chechik2010large}, maximizing the distance between an anchor and a negative sample while minimizing the distance between an anchor and a positive sample.
 We use this in order to focus model learning on compositions and relations.

 The first is where the anchor is the image $x$, the positive is the caption $p$, and the negative $\overline{p}$ is the same caption but with either the predicate or the composition swapped.
 The second uses a real-world caption $y$ as an anchor and the corresponding image $x$ as a positive.
 The final ITM loss is the average of the two.
 For the contrastive loss, we maximize the cosine similarities between image and text pairs and minimize those for the image and negative text pairs.
 We use two versions, the first uses the real-world captions $y$ and their corresponding images, and the second uses the positive text prompts $p$ and their images.
 The final contrastive loss is the average of the two.
-A summary of this approach is shown in Figure \ref{fig:contrastive_training_supp}.
+A summary of this approach is shown in Figure \ref{fig:contrastive_training}.